feathers-plus/generator-feathers-plus/README.md

   - In @feathers-x/generator-feathers-plus, run `npm symlink`.
   - In @feathers-x/cli, run `npm symlink @feathers-x/generator-feathers-plus`.
   The location containing the global @feathers-x/cli will vary based on your OS.
+  You can run `npm list -g` to see where global libraries are installed.

 ## Introduction